Itjahja2/pantry-pal/IDEA.md

 - `recipes` — name, source URL (optional, if added via import)
 - `recipe_ingredients` — links a recipe to the ingredient names it needs

-**Technical note:** the URL-import feature needs a call to an LLM (Claude API) to turn a recipe page into a structured ingredient list.
-That's a new server-side secret (`ANTHROPIC_API_KEY`) alongside the Supabase one — same rule applies: server-only, never in `.env` gets committed, never touches the browser.

 ## Later

 - Quantities and units (e.g. "2 cups flour"), and matching recipes against